 Depending on your state’s requirements, you may also need to complete between 1,000 and 2,000 supervised hours of postdoctoral experience to qualify for licensure.

-Are There Online Counseling Psychology Degrees?
+Are There any Online Programs?

 Programs that offer a PsyD degree online allow you to complete some of your coursework outside the classroom at your convenience.
 However, earning a PsyD requires an internship as well as supervised practicums, so an online program will still require that you spend time at approved locations to fulfill these criteria.